Anwar-M/Acoustic-Beamforming/README.md

 Q: "But I don't have array data...:("

 A: You can simulate array data using <simulateArraydata.m>.
 It requires the source position, microphone positions, sample frequency and other parameters.
 See the function description.
 Allows for multiple sources and flow.
-The output is are time pressure signals for the different microphones.
+The output is time pressure signals for the different microphones.
 This is then used as an input to <developCSM.m>.
 An example where it is used can be seen in <Main1_Basic.m> in my 'Beamforming-Simulations' repository.

 Q: "What is going on in <FastBeamformingX.m>?"